pawelpaszki/youtube_background_android/README.md

 Youtube API Key is required to be pasted into Config file in order for this application to work.
 The key can be obtained here:

 https://console.developers.google.com/

+The main goal of this application is to be able to listen to youtube media in the background

 Functionality includes: